hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Be Transparent with Stakeholders
 ================================

-Especially with your contractors and software vendors.
-By identifying your program needs early in the processes, stakeholders can make you aware of potential challenges that may arise later.
+It is especially important to be transparent with your contractors and software vendors.
+By identifying your program needs early in the process, stakeholders can make you aware of potential challenges that may arise later.

 Be Aware of Data Collection Burden
 ==================================

-When selecting data requirements, programs tend to err on the side of more data being better.
-It is important to remember that every data point required by the program, costs contractor time and money to collect.
-Similarly software vendors not only incur costs to code to custom data point, but some data point might significantly outside the scope of data that modeling tool needs to collect to effective complete a energy simulation.
-So try to collect only what you really needed and if you have data points that are unique to your program, it may make sense to collect those data points directly in your program management system or through an alternate data collection method.
+When selecting data requirements, programs tend to err on the side of more data.
+It is important to remember that every data point required by the program costs contractor time and money to collect.
+Similarly software vendors not only incur costs to code to custom data points, but some data points might fall significantly outside the scope of data that modeling tools need to collect to effectively complete an energy simulation.
+So try to collect only what is really needed and if data points are unique to your program, it may make sense to collect those data points directly in your program management system or through an alternate data collection method.

 Leverage data choices made by other program sponsors
 ====================================================

-HPXML is easily extensible and therefore can be customized to the very specific needs of a program.
+HPXML is easily extensible and therefore can be customized to the specific needs of a program.
 But program sponsors need to remember that they are not the only member of the data management system.
-When a program is using a data specification to collect data, too much customization for a program pushes the development costs of automation of the data collection process for that specific program onto other parties (software tool vendors and service providers).
+When a program is using a specification to collect data, too much customization pushes the development costs of automation of the data collection process for that specific program onto other parties (software tool vendors and service providers).
 Working with HPXML is best executed in coordination with other program sponsors to minimize the number of program specific data fields required.
-This will reduce costs for tool vendors, speed up the software approval process, and make more tools available, for your program area, increasing competition.
+This will reduce costs for tool vendors, speed up the software approval process, and make more tools available for program areas, increasing competition.

 Schedule Updates to Data Requirements
 =====================================

 Software developers tend to work in phases to control releases of their software.
-It is important to set a specification that software vendors need to meet and schedule regular updates once or twice a year.
-Constantly changing the requirements as you find issues can generate frustration, add costs, and create challenges in software versioning control.
-Be as regimented as you can with a scheduled iterative process.
+It is important to specify that software vendors need to meet and schedule regular updates once or twice a year.
+Constantly changing the requirements as issues are found can generate frustration, add costs, and create challenges in software version control.
+Be as regimented as possible with a scheduled iterative process.

 Recognize the Diverse Uses for Your Data
 ========================================

-Make sure that you are identifying all uses in the planning phase, so you can try to reduce the need to make significant  changes to the data requirements later on.
+Be sure to identify all uses in the planning phase to reduce the need to make significant changes to the data requirements later.
 This can include uses such as:

 * Quality assurance
 * Verification of incentive eligibility or financing